You can use this page to quickly learn about Open Space in words, picture and videos.

 Setting up Open Space is simple- unless you try to control it.

-Listen to Harrison Owen discuss self-organization, “open space” his reflections on what “Agile” is actually all about:
+Listen to Harrison Owen discuss self-organization, “open space” AND his reflections on what “Agile” is actually all about: and who might be AFRAID of it ….

 - 30 minute audio clip during an OSA certification Workshop.